 7. Stick to your route with a GPS

-Bring a portable GPS system or map.
+Bring a portable GPS system or a map so you can stay on your planned motorcycle route.

 8. Practice motorcycle safety: Wear a helmet